Rising Sea Levels and Infrastructure Damage

 Balancing Economic Growth with Environmental Protection

-Port expansion and economic development often conflict with environmental conservation.
-Dredging, landfill, and construction of hard defenses can damage marine ecosystems, exacerbate erosion, and reduce biodiversity.
-Integrated coastal zone management (ICZM) approaches seek to balance these objectives through stakeholder engagement, environmental impact assessments, and offset measures.
-Ports can pursue green certification programs such as the EcoPorts standard or the Green Marine program, which require environmental performance improvements.
-The World Ports Sustainability Program provides a framework for aligning economic growth with environmental stewardship.
+Port expansion and economic development often present conflicts with environmental conservation goals.
+Activities such as dredging, landfill reclamation, and construction of hard coastal defenses can damage marine ecosystems, exacerbate coastal erosion, and reduce biodiversity.
+To address these challenges, integrated coastal zone management (ICZM) approaches are employed, involving stakeholder engagement, comprehensive environmental impact assessments, and implementation of offset measures.

 Enhancing Emergency Preparedness